 What is a good use of a home equity line of credit?Home equity loans are generally better if you need the money all at once.
 A home equity line of credit is more appropriate if you need the money spread out over intervals.
 Here are some circumstances under which a home equity line of credit is preferable:

 - Home improvements.
-If you plan home improvements but plan to do them in stages, a home equity line of credit may be a good choice, especially if the home improvements are a series of do-it-yourself projects that require multiple purchases from the home improvement store.
+If you plan home improvements but plan to do them in stages, a home equity line of credit for home improvements may be a good choice, especially if the home improvements are a series of do-it-yourself projects that require multiple purchases from the home improvement store.

 - Medical bills.
 If you have impending medical bills, a home equity line of credit can help you to pay them.
 Since the medical bills come as the treatment comes, a home equity line of credit makes it easy to pay as you go.

 - College tuition.
 A home equity line of credit can also be used to pay for college tuition.
 With tuition bills due every semester, it is a convenient way to pay.